evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ## 5. Greeting message logic implementation

 There is just one thing left to be done.
-Let's remind us what the app does.
+Let's remind us again what the app does.
 When the user taps the "Greet" button, the app shows a greeting message.
 We now need to write code that is executed when the user taps the "Greet" button.

 * Open **activity_main.xml** file.
 * Add `android:onClick="didTapGreetButton"` attribute to the **Button** element.